-AXI interfaces, Hardware-software data sharing, Petalinux and Linux kernel level driver development (with in person training)
+AXI interfaces, Hardware-software data sharing, Petalinux and Linux kernel level driver development

 This Practical Educational Package is a complete course on AXI interfaces and using them in designs.
 Its main focus is on ZYNQ and ZYQN ultrascale+ devices, the concepts however can be used for any device with AXI interfaces.